Cover Pages present information in a single, bold page. Cover Pages are great for:

 - Add branding, text, and media.

-- Add other elements like video, audio, and map depending on your layout.
+- Add other elements like a background video, audio, and map depending on your layout.

 - Add actions like buttons, forms, and links to other pages of your site.